Microsoft Teams Phone

-Microsoft Teams Phone refers to the capability of making and receiving calls in Microsoft Teams, moving the functionality of your desk phone onto your computer.
+Microsoft Teams Phone refers to the capability of making and receiving calls in Microsoft Teams, moving the functionality off your desk phone onto your computer.

-Teams users can already make video and audio calls to each other, but the Teams Phone component allows you to make and receive calls to and from landlines and mobile phones.
+Teams' users can already make video and audio calls to each other, but the Teams Phone component allows you to make and receive calls to and from external landlines and mobile phones (including international calls).

-By migrating the functionality of your desk phone to Teams Phone, UQ will have a complete telephony solution so you can stay connected using your laptop, tablet, mobile or desk phone from anywhere.
+Migrating to Teams Phone, UQ will have a complete telephony solution, allowing you to stay connected using your laptop, tablet, mobile or desk phone from anywhere.

 3. How to use Teams Phone